andrea-mitridate/PTArcade/docs/getting_started/index.md

     return A_star * S(f/f_star) # (3)!
 ```

 1. The parameter priors are defined via a dictionary named `parameters`.
+The
-The keys of this dictionary will be the name of the model parameters and
+keys of this dictionary will be the names of the model parameters, and the
-the values are parameter objects specifying the parameter's prior distribution.
+values are parameter objects specifying the parameter prior distributions.

 2. The GWB spectrum is defined via the `spectrum` function.
 The first argument
 of this function has to be called `f` and is supposed to be an array of frequencies
 (in units of Hz) at which the spectrum will be evaluated.
 The remaining parameters
-should have the same names as the keys of the `parameters` dictionary.
+should be named like the keys of the `parameters` dictionary.

 3. For any given set of new-physics parameters, in this example `log_A_star` and
 `log_f_star`, the `spectrum` function should return an array which contains the value of